 Diagnosis: test with asymmetrical neck, more or less attached to the body, composed of endogenous siliceous rods or in other species with collected mineral particles, bound together with organic cement.
 Nucleus ovular.

 Type species: Lesquereusia spiralis (Ehrenberg 1840).

-Ecology: in mosses like sphagnum and in detritus.
-Species feeding on diatoms and green algae.
+Ecology: Freshwater.
+In sediment and mosses like Sphagnum.
+Feeding on diatoms and green algae.

 Remarks: Species differ mainly in shape of the siliceous rods, the amount of mineral particles and the orientation of the neck.